-We started off at the Tiger Trail bike shop in town where we met up and sized up our mountain bikes.
+We started off at the Tiger Trail bike shop in town (Luang Prabang) where we met up and sized up our mountain bikes.
 Our guide, Bounchanh helped us with our safety gear and instructed us on the use of our bikes.
 Gears can be a little tricky for some newcomers but it only takes a few minutes to get used to.
 In the background is one of our biking staff who checks the bikes everyday to ensure they are in good ‘nick’ for the next tours.

 We headed a short distance out of town to the golden temple on the hill you can see from many places around Luang Prabang.
-It’s not Phousi Mountain but What Phon Phao which has a panoramic view of town and is one of my favorite places to look out over Luang Prabang from.
+It’s not Phousi Mountain but What Phon Phao which has a panoramic view of town and is one of my favorite places to look out over Luang Prabang.
 There are way fewer tourists as well.
 This is one of the few temples that is home to nuns as well as monks.

 We descended back downhill to the nearby village of Ban Phanom where we saw a silver jewelry shop and weaving at the local weaving center.
-It is a great place to learn more about the silkworm, weaving and to buy a few handmade scarfs too.
+It is a great place to learn more about the silkworm, and weaving and to buy a few handmade scarfs too.
 I have bought a lot from here, there is no pressure and you get good fair prices.

 We departed along a road out of town alongside the Nam Khan river and came to the resting place of Henri Mahout, a French explorer who popularized Angkor Wat and later died of malaria in Luang Prabang.
-It is a quiet spot and hard to find if you didn’t know he was resting here.
-Many people don’t know there is a tomb here and are often surprised, especially those who have drank at the neighboring beer hut and have no idea.
+It is a quiet spot and hard to find if you didn’t know he was resting there.
+Many people don’t know there is a tomb here and are often surprised, especially those who have drank at the neighboring riverside beer hut and have no idea.

 We continue along a dirt road towards the Nam Khan river where Tiger Trail has its camp beside the river.
 The odd truck passed us by and it was nice to see the countryside.
 The pace was good so we had plenty of time to take in the scenery.
 We dropped our bikes at the camp and boarded Tiger Trail’s tiger boat upstream heading for Tad Sae waterfalls.
 That’s a wonderful guide Bounchanh at the front of the boat.